abinit/abinit/doc/tutorial/gwr_intro.md

 \qquad (\tau < 0).
 \end{equation}

+In these notes, we use $\rr$ to indicate points in the unit cell, and $\RR$ to denote points in the supercell.

 !!! important

     For simplicity, in all the equations we assume a spin-unpolarized semiconductor with scalar wavefunctions